URL Specification

 The grammar above may be relaxed in situations where error recovery is desired.
 This is achieved by adding a pct-invalid rule as follows:

-There is an ambiguity in the loose grammar due to the overlap between pct-encoded-byte and pct-invalid combined with uncoded.
-The ambiguity must be resolved by using the pct-encoded-byte rule instead of the pct-invalid rule wherever possible.
+There is an ambiguity in the loose grammar due to the overlap between pct-encoded-bytes and pct-invalid combined with uncoded.
+The ambiguity must be resolved by using the pct-encoded-bytes rule instead of the pct-invalid rule wherever possible.

 Percent Encoding